Pink cusk-eel: Commercial fishing

-This species is of major importance to commercial fisheries, with catches in 2011 amounting to 38,451 tonnes (42,385 short tons).
+The pink cusk-eel is of major importance to commercial fisheries, with catches in 2011 amounting to 38,451 tonnes (42,385 short tons).
 It is utilized fresh, frozen or smoked, and can be fried or baked.

 G. blacodes is a species that has great farming potential in Chile, due to the exceptional quality of its flesh and high commercial value.
 This fish supports an important commercial fishery in Chile where it is exploited over an extensive geographic area.
 It is important in terms of landings and target intention.

 It has been intensively fished since the late 1970s between Talcahuano (36°44S) and south of Cape Horn 'Cabo de Hornos' (57°00S), however, fisheries logbooks indicate that catches take place mostly in the austral zone (41°28–57°00).

 Aquaculture

 The ling, Genypterus blacodes, is an important and abundant commercial species on the New Zealand continental shelf and also supports fisheries off Chile, Argentina, the Falkland Islands, and Australia.

 Little is known regarding the nutritional requirements and feed ingredients, which has been recognized as one of the main critical limitations to be overcome for aquafeed development.

-Feeding studies to assess the nutritional value of the novel ingredient S. limacinum for G. blacodes have been performed.
-Schizochytrium limacinum is a heterotrophic microalgae commercially available and sustainably produced that can produce high levels of lipids rich in DHA (docosahexaenoic acid).
+Feeding studies to assess the nutritional value of the novel ingredient Schizochytrium limacinum for G. blacodes have been performed.
+S. limacinum is a heterotrophic microalgae commercially available and sustainably produced that can produce high levels of lipids rich in DHA (docosahexaenoic acid).
 This microalgae has been assessed successfully as a replacement for fish oil in aquaculture feeds for other fishes.

 Studies are being conducted to assess potential in cusk-eel grown to harvestable weight class and to determine the effects of whole-cell S. limacinum meal on nutrient digestibility and fatty acid concentrations of muscle tissue in the diet of pink cusk-eel.